 The Lord removed the sleep of the King, which caused Mordecai to be honored for saving his life the second time, by the hand of Haman.
 After which, Haman covered his head and went home mourning, and told his wife and friends what had happened.
 They said that because Haman was humbled by Mordecai, who being of the race of the Hebrews, the Lord was with Moredcadi and that Haman would fail in his plan to destroy them ( Esther 6 ).

-At the second banquet, Esther tells the king that her request and petition is her own life and the lives of her people.
+At the second banquet, Esther tells the king that her request and petition are her life and the lives of her people.
 And Haman was hanged on the gallows that were intended for Mordecai for his plot against the Hebrews ( Esther 7 ).

 Esther was given by the king everything that had belonged to Haman the slanderer, and she gave it to Mordecai.
 The scribes were called on in the month of Nisan, the first Hebrew month, on the twenty-third day to write a decree saying that the Hebrews everywhere could defend themselves against their attackers on the thirteenth day of the month of Adar.